When you make some business investments, it’s easy to see what your return will be. If you buy X to resell, you know what your margins are.

 - Take a quiz

-Each time someone does something on your site a couple things happen:
+Each time someone does something on your site a couple of things happen:

 - They learn more about your brand

 - They feel more connected to your brand

 - They feel compelled to finish what they started

 - They bookmark and want to come back

 They may not buy anything this first-go-round.
 In fact, on average it takes 7-13 touch points for someone to become a paying customer.

 But these micro-conversions help ensure that this visit was not wasted.

 An SEO expert watches these micro-conversions.
 They learn from them to further optimize the user experience.